Fes: Center of excellence for many of Morocco’s best known handicrafts such as Fassi pottery and mosaic zellige tilework

 In the case of free-standing Moroccan tilework, such as tabletops or fountains, these are created face-down.
 The Moroccan artisan takes piece by piece of each design element, then “glues’ them into place.
 In this case, the “glue” is actually “Black soap”, also known by its French name, “savon noir” or “savon bildi”, another by-product of the olive oil industry in Morocco.
 After all of the zellige are in place, cement is poured over the back, and once dry, the piece is turned over to discover the beauty.

-Moroccan zellige tiles are not only sturdy but also water and oil-resistant.
-This makes them an ideal material for both indoor and outdoor use, such as tiled tabletops, plunge pools, staircase steps, fountains and fireplaces, along with the more traditional use of zellige as wall coverings or floor work.
+Moroccan zellige tilework is not only sturdy but also water and oil-resistant.
+This makes them an ideal material for both indoor and outdoor use, such as tiled tabletops, plunge pools, staircase steps, fountains and fireplaces, along with the more traditional use of zellige tilework as wall coverings or floor work.
 Once you see the process of the traditional Moroccan craft of zellige, you cannot help to be in awe of the splendor and intricacy of Moroccan design.

 Note: you will find spelling variations for virtually any Arabic word transcribed into English.
 Some Arabic letters have equivalent sounds in English, others are unique.
 For our articles, we try to use the most popular transcription for each term, but in order to avoid confusion, you may also see the following terms spelled as below: